EvoBandits/PSOMAB/README.md

 tbd

 ## Third Party Dependencies
-MEMO PSO relies on external libraries to provide its features.
+MEMO relies on external libraries to provide its features.
 You can find these libraries in the /third_party folder.